Raise the Roof

 In 2014 the Foundation invested $2,360,000 in the purchase and renovation of a residential building, Providence House, in Sydney’s Inner West.
 This residence now provides emergency and transitional housing for asylum seekers facing homelessness, along with support services including medical and legal assistance, education and training, and job search support.

-Anti-Slavery Housing Program
+Modern Slavery Transitional Housing Program

 There are an estimated 15,000 people living in slavery-like conditions in Australia today.
 Our newest program was launched in February 2020, when we partnered with The Salvation Army to provide housing assistance for victims of slavery and human trafficking in Australia.